 - 6. The pharmacist who fills or refills a prescription shall record the date of the dispensing and indicate his/her identity as the dispensing pharmacist on the prescription document or some other appropriate and uniformly maintained record.
 If this record is maintained on the original prescription document, the original dispensing and any refills must be recorded on the back of the prescription. - 7.
-A prescription shall not be refilled after twelve (12) months from the date of issuance. - 8.
+A prescription shall not be refilled after twelve (12) months from the date of issuance.
+Orders for non-controlled medications authorized for patients in LTC facilities are recognized as prescriptions and are valid until the order is discontinued. - 8.
 A prescription becomes invalid thirty (30) days after the prescriber/patient relationship is terminated.
 When the patient is no longer able to seek personal consultation or treatment from the prescriber the prescriber/patient relationship is terminated. - 9.
 A written prescription document prepared by the prescriber or his agent must bear an original signature of the prescriber, facsimile stamps are not acceptable.
 When an oral prescription or the oral authorization for the refilling of a prescription is received which is transmitted by someone other than the prescriber, the name of the transmitter and the date of the transmission must be recorded on the original prescription document by the pharmacist receiving the transmission. - 10.
-A pharmacist licensed by the Mississippi Board of Pharmacy may dispense a one-time emergency dispensing of a prescription of up to a seventy-two (72) hour supply of a prescribed medication in the event the pharmacist is unable to contact the prescriber to obtain refill authorization, provided that; - A The prescription is not for a controlled substance; - B In the pharmacist's professional judgment, the interruption of therapy might reasonably produce undesirable health consequences or may cause physical or mental discomfort; - C The dispensing pharmacist notifies the prescriber or his agent of the emergency dispensing within seven (7) working days after the one-time emergency dispensing; - D The pharmacist properly records the dispensing as a separate non-refillable prescription.
+A pharmacist licensed by the Mississippi Board of Pharmacy may dispense a one-time emergency dispensing of a prescription of up to a seventy-two (72) hour supply of a prescribed medication in the event the pharmacist is unable to contact the prescriber to obtain refill authorization, provided that; - A. The prescription is not for a controlled substance; - B. In the pharmacist's professional judgment, the interruption of therapy might reasonably produce undesirable health consequences or may cause physical or mental discomfort; - C. The dispensing pharmacist notifies the prescriber or his agent of the emergency dispensing within seven (7) working days after the one-time emergency dispensing; - D. The pharmacist properly records the dispensing as a separate non-refillable prescription.
 Said document shall be filed as is required of all other prescription records.
 This document shall be serially numbered and contain all information required of other prescriptions.
-In addition, it shall contain the number of the prescription from which it was refilled; and - E The pharmacist shall record on the new document the circumstances which warrant this emergency dispensing.
+In addition, it shall contain the number of the prescription from which it was refilled; and - E. The pharmacist shall record on the new document the circumstances which warrant this emergency dispensing.